 To extend WordPress’s features or create a new look and feel for your site, you will need to host your own WordPress site through a hosting company.
 This will typically cost a few dollars a month for very basic hosting.

-Weebly might be a better choice for you than WordPress if one or more of the following are true:
+The free options I recommend are Wix and Weebly.
+One of them might be a better choice for you than WordPress if one or more of the following are true:

 - You don’t expect a large number of members or a lot of traffic

 - Your budget is thin and you can’t afford to hire someone